-While QA can never completely eliminate escalations, waiting on complaints to evaluate agent-customer conversations might be too late: Only 1 in 26 customers bother to complain.
-The rest churn without saying a peep.
+While QA can never completely eliminate escalations, waiting on complaints to evaluate agent-customer conversations might be too late: Only 1 in 26 customers bother to complain while the rest churn without saying a peep.

-Establishing a QA program solves for this with invaluable visibility.
+Establishing a quality assurance process counters these issues with invaluable visibility.
 First, regular conversation reviews enable support leaders to pinpoint areas that need improvement.
 Second, it arms them with the data needed to secure the attention and support of their executive team.

 4. Lends precision to onboarding, coaching, and training sessions

 You can’t fix what you don’t know and neither can your agents.
 Still, a significant number of companies either don’t bother to record support calls or stop short of reviewing them.